Hypoparathyroidism in Children

 Treatment may include an injection of calcium.
 This can give relief of symptoms right away.
 Your child may also need to take calcium and vitamin D supplements for life.

-What are possible complications of hypoparathyroidism?
+What are possible complications of hypoparathyroidism in a child?

 If untreated, the condition can cause serious complications such as: